CM17-PSA/DayZ-Central-Economy/README.md

 Full text: https://www.bohemia.net/community/licenses/arma-and-dayz-public-license-share-alike-adpl-sa

 © 2019 BOHEMIA INTERACTIVE a.s.
 DAYZ®, ENFUSION®, and BOHEMIA INTERACTIVE® are registered trademarks of BOHEMIA INTERACTIVE a.s.
 All rights reserved.

+# Sakhal Server Definitions

+Branch for Sakhal specific configurations and definitions.
+Experimental updates and Development work will be branched out from here.
+All alternate Map definitions have been removed to help keep the server config files lean